aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/statistics/_index.md

 ﻿---
-title: "Get Document Statistics"
+title: "Get statistics on a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /documents/statistics/
-aliases: [/get-document-statistics/]
-description: "Get statistical information from a Word document."
+description: "Get statistics on a Word document"
 weight: 40
 ---

-Reads document statistics.
+Returns statistics on a Word document.

-## Get statistical information from Word document REST API
+## Get statistics on a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|